matplotlib/matplotlib/doc/devel/coding_guide.rst

   <http://www.python.org/dev/peps/pep-0008/>`_.
 Exceptions to these
   rules are acceptable if it makes the code objectively more readable.

-  - You should installing/enabling automatic PEP8 checking in your
+  - You should consider installing/enabling automatic PEP8 checking in your editor.
-    editor.
 Part of the test suite in checking PEP8 compliance, things go smoother if the code is mostly PEP8 compliant to begin with.